snknitin/Navigation-RL/README.md

 ### Instructions

-Follow the code cells in `Navigation.ipynb` after the DQN subheading to get started with training the agent!
+Follow the code cells in `Code\p1_navigation\Navigation.ipynb` after the DQN subheading to get started with training the agent!
 Weights for the trained model are in the file 'checkpoint.pth'